cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 ## 1.3 Required Derivation Markup

 Before any forecast can be created (and instantiated), all required inputs need to be properly instantiated.
 This includes:
 - 1 `om:Quantity` or `owl:Thing`: the instance associated with the time series to be forecasted.
 This instance must pertain to a type that is either a direct or nested subclass of `om:Quantity` (priority 1) or `owl:Thing` (priority 2).
+Although most instances to be forecasted will likely be of (sub-)class `om:Quantity`, the support for the more general `owl:Thing` ensures that also concepts from other ontologies can be forecasted.
 - 1 `ts:ForecastingModel`: the forecasting model to be used (i.e., Prophet, pre-trained transformer, ...)
 - 1 `ts:Frequency`: the frequency of the forecast to be created (i.e., spacing of time steps)
 - 1 `time:Interval`: the interval to forecast (i.e., defining start and end time of the forecast to be created, both bounds inclusive)